codingk8/codeTraining_tracking_Recap/#100DaysOfCode - Round 1.md

 ## 20190503 - Friday - ReactJSGirls conference

-## 20190506 - Monday - Day 80 - BAck to normal code planning
+## 20190506 - Monday - Day 80 - Back to normal code planning

 __Today's progress:__ Move on with the Picasso project for freeCodeCamp 7.0 new curriculum

-__Thoughts:__ Must re-organise the planning and add all things WAM trainong + GraphQL workshop + ideas from the ReactJSGirls conference (lots of good stuff)
+__Thoughts:__ Must re-organise the planning and add all things WAM training + GraphQL workshop + ideas from the ReactJSGirls conference (lots of good stuff)

 __Link to work:__